wwszola/dither-tool/README.md

 - [x] Drag and drop to load images
 - [x] Save image into png or jpg
 - [] Choose threshold map
-- [] Adjust contrast and brigthness
+- [x] Adjust contrast and brightness
 - [] Adjust hue (for colored palettes)
 - [] Choose from palettes
 - - [] Black and white